wp-plugins/polylang/readme.txt

 * fix: incorrect static front page url when hiding the default language information
 * fix: an untranslated posts page may display posts in all languages
 * fix: javascript error when changing the language of a hierarchical post type from the languages metabox in WP 4.2
+* fix: subdomains urls are malformed when the main site uses www.

 = 1.7.3 (2015-04-11) =